-Portfolio management is both science and art.
+Portfolio management is an art, says Rafael Chaves Lopes, Managing Partner at Trimaran.
 A portfolio manager is a professional who selects and oversees a group of investments.
 The goal is to meet long-term financial goals while keeping in mind the risk tolerance of the client and trying to minimize those risks.

 There is a lot of science behind portfolio management and predictability.
-Of course, you should never ignore your hunches in order to anticipate the markets, but there's also a lot of skill that goes into it.
-Minimizing inherent risks while maximizing profitability effectively is the art of portfolio management.
+Of course, you should never ignore your hunches, but there's also a lot of skill in it.
+Minimizing inherent risks while maximizing profitability is like walking a tightrope.

 Within the innovation funnel, you have many assets in all different shapes and sizes.
-There's always huge potential.
+There's big potential.
 However, each asset is at a different stage.
-Some may be just an idea, while others could soon scale into a core product.
+Some may be just an idea, while others could soon scale into a core porduct.
 How do you connect these together under one umbrella to effectively manage a portfolio?